 Take back your nights, your days, your health, and your life with oral appliance therapy sleep apnea treatment.
 If you have any questions or would like to schedule a consultation with your Cornelius sleep apnea specialist – Dr. Ryan S. Whalen at Whalen Dentistry – give us a call at (704) 621-4454 – New Patients or (704) 655-2292 – Current Patients.

-As a leading healthcare authority in our community, we want you to know the steps we are taking in response to the COVID-19 pandemic.
-We are here for you and are now seeing patients starting in May.
+As a leading healthcare authority in our community, we want you to know that we are here for you and that your health and safety is our number one priority.